Here’s how to uninstall Discord on your Mac

 How to reinstall Discord

-If you successfully uninstall Discord and then decide you want to use it again, you have three options.
+If you successfully uninstall Discord and then decide to use it again, you have three options.

 - Install it again on your Mac.

 - Use it on a different device, like an iPhone or iPad.